Suzanne McKeever, M.ED, CCC-SLP

 Speech-Language Pathologist, Co-Owner

 Amy has 20 years of experience in the field of speech-language pathology.
 She received a Bachelor of Science in Speech-Language Pathology and a Master of Science in Communication Sciences and Disorders from Kansas State University.
 Amy has treated children in schools, children’s hospitals and private practice.
 She has been in private practice, providing therapy to children of the greater Richmond area for over 15 years.
 Amy has developed a strong passion for helping children with Childhood Apraxia of Speech.
 Amy is also passionate about working with children with Autism Spectrum Disorders.
 Amy has Certification in Early Intervention and advanced training in the following: SOS (Sequential Oral Sensory) Approach to feeding, DIR/Floor Time, Talk Tools, Childhood Apraxia of Speech, and the Orton-Gillingham approach to reading.
 She is married and has two boys.
-When she is not at the Treehouse, she enjoys running, DIY projects, and cuddling with her Basset Hound.
+When she is not at Treehouse, she enjoys running, DIY projects, and cuddling with her Basset Hound.

 Laurie Lanning, MPH, OTR/L

 Occupational Therapist , Co-Owner

 Laurie received her degree in occupational therapy from Tufts University, her Master’s in public health from University of North Carolina and has over 25 years of experience in pediatric occupational therapy.
 She has worked at The Kennedy Krieger Institute at Johns Hopkins, in early intervention for the state of North Carolina, at Lenox Baker Children’s Hospital at Duke University Medical Center, Children’s Hospital in Richmond, and 13 years at Integrated Therapy Services.
 Laurie has certification or advanced training in the following programs/areas: SIPT (Sensory Integration and Praxis Test) certification, SOS (Sequential Oral Sensory) Approach To Feeding, Certification in early intervention, Therapeutic Listening, DIR/Floor Time, The Alert Program For Self-Regulation, The Wilbarger Deep Pressure Protocol, MNRI (Masgutova Neurosensorimotor Reflex Integration), and the Orton-Gillingham approach to reading.
 Laurie loves working with children and their families and feels fortunate to be working alongside such a talented group of therapists and in a profession that she truly loves.
-Laurie and her husband have a daughter who is a Senior at James Madison University, two cats, and two dogs.
+Laurie and her husband have a daughter at James Madison University, two cats, and two dogs.

 Marti Flanagan, MS, OTR/L